msrxse/connie/README.md

 ### General architecture and scaffolding

-1. For the frontend, the initial scaffolding is a repo of mine that I use for very small personal projects. [here](https://github.com/msrxse/default-scaffold).
+1. For the frontend, the initial scaffolding is a repo of mine that I use for personal projects. [here](https://github.com/msrxse/default-scaffold).
 2. Backend is just a simple _FasAPI_ server with inline _DuckDB_ memory database to be seeded from generated json stubs.
 3. _React-window_: This is the library I use to display a list with the incoming processed data.
 This library uses windowing techniques to remove from the DOM before and after rows not visible on the window at any given moment.
 Allowing resources to be freed from the browser and not block the user actions as the list becomes very big.
 4. The* MSW (Mock Service Worker)* library is a popular JavaScript tool for mocking network requests in client-side or server-side applications.
 It is widely used for testing, debugging, and prototyping API interactions without relying on live servers.
 The key here is that the stubbed data you use on prototyping will the same available on the jest test environment where tests will be done.